 We’re asking customers to continue to heed Dr. Bonnie Henry's advice to be kind, be calm, and be safe.
 Staff at terminals and on board are working hard to adjust to changing circumstances and to implement protocols and procedures that keep everyone safe, healthy, and moving.
 BC Ferries does not tolerate any abuse, including verbal abuse, towards its employees.
 A customer who abuses an employee will be denied service.

-Following Provincial Health Orders announced on March 29 regarding indoor dining we have received confirmation from the Provincial Health Office that cafeterias on board our vessels can remain open with limited seating so that customers can be appropriately physically distanced.
+Following Provincial Health Orders announced on March 29 regarding indoor dining, we have received confirmation from the Provincial Health Office that cafeterias on board our ferries can remain open with limited seating so that customers can be appropriately physically distanced.

 View FAQs about the new travel restrictions

-- In keeping with direction provided by the Province of British Columbia, we are advising customers to avoid all non-essential travel at this time.
+- In keeping with the essential travel restriction order and guidelines issued by the Province of British Columbia, we are advising customers to avoid all non-essential travel at this time.

 - Masks are mandatory on board and at our terminals.
 This is for your safety, as well as the health and safety of other passengers and our crew.

 - If you have received the vaccine, customers and employees must still continue to follow provincial health orders and protect others.

 - If you are travelling for essential purposes, we recommend that you book in advance.
 This guarantees you get on the sailing of your choice.

 - Arrive at the terminal at least an hour before your sailing.
 Transport Canada COVID-19 screening is in effect.

 - Spread out on the ferry.
 We have opened up additional space on board for customers to spread out and maintain physical distancing.